oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

 You may now **proceed to the next lab.**.

 ## Acknowledgements

-* **Authors** - Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata
+* **Authors** - Irina Granat, Consulting Member of Technical Staff, Oracle MAA and Exadata; Norman Aberin, Member of Technical Staff
 * **Last Updated By/Date** - Irina Granat, June 2022